8osco/academic_performance_analysis/README.md

 [placeholder!! - Articulate complex data insights in the dashboard, using visualisations and narratives to enhance user understanding.
 The README could include a section on how data insights were communicated to technical and non-technical audiences.
 The dashboard should include visualisations that are easy to understand and provide clear insights into the data.
 The README should explain how the dashboard was designed to communicate complex data insights to different audiences.
 The dashboard should include both technical metrics (e.g., statistical outputs, model accuracy) and simplified summaries or visualisations for a general audience.]

 [placeholder!! - The notebook should include well-documented sections, while the dashboard should feature clear labels, tooltips, or explanations for each visualisation or insight.
 The dashboard should include a clear narrative that guides the audience through the data story, explaining key insights and findings.]
+The dashboard can reflect a well-thought-out user experience, guiding the audience through the data story.

+Determine key attributes to present

+Create a dashboard which provides interactive insights into the pass/fail distribution by key attributes

+Provide logic of the charts used

+Provide narratives and highlight key observations

 [Placeholder!! -

 Dashboard items informed by the key features identified from the coefficient ranking exercise

 Pass rate and number of students involved were key metrics